Mark Page: Later career

 Following a long association with Forces Broadcasting, in 2001 Page founded the army base radio Garrison FM, where he presented the Saturday lunchtime slot until the station was taken over by BFBS in 2013.

 In 2013, Page announced he was seeking backers in local business to support a bid to seek a commercial radio licence for Teesside, after TFM closed its Teesside Studio and merged broadcast operations with its sister station Metro Radio in Newcastle.
 Page was the Middlesbrough FC stadium announcer for 20 years.

 Sexual offences conviction

-In 2021, it was announced that Page would go on trial in 2022 for attempting to incite or cause a girl to engage in sexual activity and arranging or facilitating sexual exploitation of children in the Philippines.
+In 2021, it was announced that Page would go on trial in 2022 for attempting to incite or cause an underage girl to engage in sexual activity and arranging or facilitating sexual exploitation of children in the Philippines.
 Page denied the allegations, which were alleged to have happened in 2016.
 He was found guilty at Teesside Crown Court in March 2022 and sentenced to 12 years in prison.
 This was later raised to 18 years by three Court of Appeal judges who said the original term was unduly lenient.